jtdaugherty/tmux-status/README.md

      each status bar entry.

   * `SEPARATOR` - the string inserted in between status bar entries.

-  * `SCRIPTS` - space-separated list of script names, without ".sh" extensions, referring to scripts in the `scripts/` directory.

 2) Update your `tmux.conf` to set `status-right` as follows: